blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ## Version 9.0.0

+### New features

+* Support for npm is now extended to npm 9.8.1.
+* Support for npm workspaces.
+* Support for Gradle is now extended to Gradle 8.2.
+* Support for GoLang is now extended to Go 1.20.4.
+* Support for Nuget package reference properties from Directory.Build.props and Project.csproj.nuget.g.props files.

 ### Changed features

 * The `detect.diagnostic.extended` property and the -de command line option, that were deprecated in [solution_name] 8.x, have been removed.
 Use `detect.diagnostic`, and the command line option -d, instead.